Getting Started

 Account page

-After a user is signed in we can allow them to edit their profile details and manage their account.
-Let's create a new component for that called Account.svelte.
+After a user is signed in, allow them to edit their profile details and manage their account.
+Create a new component for that called Account.svelte.

 1